Benefits of working with a small website agency

 Creativity and innovation

 Small, private schools have the opportunity to be a little creative with their website design.
 As your website is one of your strongest marketing efforts, it’s crucial to show your school’s culture and personality through your website.
-Larger web design companies may encourage you to publish your website with a basic template they suggest to everyone else, while a small web design agency will work with you to implement your creative energy into your website.
+Larger web design companies may encourage you to publish your website with a basic template they suggest to everyone else, while a smaller school website design agency will work with you to implement your creative energy into your website.

 Types of websites for schools